Have you ever met anyone who said, “Yeah, my boyfriend lives on another continent, and it’s the best thing ever”?

 When you have spent a lot of time apart, it’s easier to lean towards anger and holding grudges, but try to shift your focus and concentrate on your love and all the positive aspects of your relationship.

-5. You Don’t Commit to Something You Can’t Really Do
+5. He Doesn’t Commit to Something He Can’t Really Do

 Experiencing one disappointment after another can be a deal-breaker in any relationship.

 If you can’t do a video call every day, don’t say you will.
 No one wants to feel like their partner doesn’t even try hard enough to make it work.

 Eventually, you will start holding grudges, and things will turn toxic.
 So, if you both have successfully stayed away from making promises you can’t keep, you’ve learned one of the hardest lessons in an LDR.